wakkihaya/neurotechjp/src/md/en/blog/ryan-kernel.md

 Ryan says that stimulations are simply a modality to modify the brain — an intervention.
 These can range from direct stimulation with TMS, to chemical interventions with drugs, and even learning which takes more time.
 But the challenge now is not in exploring new interventions of the brain, but in understanding how current interventions affect the brain.

-> **Kernel can become an interventions company at some point in the future.**
+> **Kernel can become an interventions company at some point in the future**.
-> **But we really believe that the most important thing to do now is to characterize interventions based on brain measurements.**
+> But **we really believe that the most important thing to do now is to characterize interventions based on brain measurements.**

 &nbsp;